schmit/latex-project/README.md

 ./build.sh
 ```

-to build the pdf using `pdflatex`.
-The pdf is then moved to the /pdf directory.
+to build a pdf using `pdflatex`.
+The pdf is then moved to the `./pdf` directory.

 ## Customize